Firewolf05/dotfiles-personal/README.md

 # dotfiles-personal
-my own desktop configs, probably not a good idea to use
+my own desktop configs, probably not a good idea to use as is